sagemath/trac_to_gh/Issue 2810.md

 # Issue 2810: Use new generic code in elliptic_curve_finite_field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2810

 Original creator: cremona